dhh1128/cfa/cfa-paper.md

 ## 4. Simple examples

-The examples in this section are illustrative.
-They are intended to demonstrate how CFAs can make relationships legible to humans and software, not to enumerate all possible uses or strategies.
+The examples in this section are illustrative rather than exhaustive.
+They demonstrate how CFAs make relationships legible to humans and software, rather than enumerating all possible uses or strategies.

 ### 4.1 Common association declared internally

 Amadeus wants to mark each file he creates as part of his overall career corpus.
 He generates a random identifier and embeds it as metadata in each file.
-All files that bind this identifier are understood to belong to the same logical set, regardless of where they are stored.
+All files that bind this identifier belong to the same logical set, regardless of where they are stored.

 This association is common: no file is foundational.
 The mechanism is internal: the association travels with the file.